 Shared matches are listed in order of match quality with the most closely-related appearing first.
 Here, you can also review how many DNA segments you share with relatives and their estimated relationship to you.
 MyHeritage is broad in its estimations.
 My known second cousins were pegged as probable first to fourth cousins.
 This is, perhaps, their biggest area for improvement.

-High fives to MyHeritage for letting users create and display free family trees to matches.
-This is a helpful feature when you're searching for information.
 If you require vital records, you'll need to upgrade to a paid membership.
 While I hate to recommend excessive spending, records at MyHeritage are on par with those from Ancestry, though membership costs a few dollars more per month.

 Best Health Information

 TellMeGen does both ancestry and health testing with their DNA test.
 They emphasize health features, and the forums are staffed by doctors that dole out medical and nutritional suggestions based on your DNA.
 TellMeGen tests for more than 175 genetic diseases and conditions, and also identifies potential personal traits like your sensitivity to pain and whether drinking coffee may exacerbate your anxiety.
 (Duh!)

 It's a fun process to weave through your history with TellMeGen, but it's also frustrating because the website is problematic.
 I was frequently logged out of the site while reading, unable to log myself in at times, and pages often didn't display when clicked.

 Another issue is the length of time it takes to get results back.
 Because TellMeGen headquarters are in Spain, there's a several month gap between when you mail your kit and when results are available.
 That out of the way, if you're an athlete or expectant parent, you'll enjoy diving into the scientific medical reports and receiving tailored nutritional advice from one of the many doctors and nutritionists on the forums.